rjones-lf/iroha/docs/source/guides/configuration.rst

 - ``mst_enable`` enables or disables multisignature transaction support in Iroha.
 We recommend setting this parameter to ``false`` at the moment until you really need it.
+- ``mst_expiration_time`` the time period after which a not fully signed MST is considered expired.
+- ``max_rounds_delay`` optional parameter specifying the maximum delay between two consensus rounds.
+  When Iroha is staying idle, it gradually increases the delay to reduce CPU, network and logging load.
+  However too long delay may be unwanted when first transactions arrive after a long idle time.
+  This parameter allows users to find an optimal tradeoff.
+- ``stale_stream_max_rounds`` maximum amount of rounds to keep an open status stream while no status update is reported.
+  Increasing this value reduces the amount of times a client must reconnect to track a transaction if for some reason it's does not update with new rounds.
+  However large values increase the average connected clients amount during each round.

 Logging
 -------